jeftegoes/AwsOverview/AWS X-Ray.md

 - X-Ray, CloudWatch, Prometheus...
 - Instrument your apps running on AWS (e.g., [ECS](AWS%20EC2.md), [ECS](AWS%20ECS.md), EKS, Fargate, [Lambda](AWS%20Lambda.md)) as well as on-premises.
 - Migrate from X-Ray to AWS Distro for Temeletry if you want to standardize with open-source APIs from Telemetry or send traces to multiple destinations simultaneously.

+# 16. Running the X-Ray daemon on Amazon ECS

+- In Amazon ECS, create a Docker image that runs the X-Ray daemon, upload it to a Docker image repository, and then deploy it to your Amazon ECS cluster.
+- You can use port mappings and network mode settings in your task definition file to allow your application to communicate with the daemon container.